-m.
-2003 Restructuring Charges
+I. Restructuring Charges

-In 2003, the System restructured several operations, primarily in the check and cash services.
+In 2003, the System started the restructuring of several operations, primarily check, cash, and Treasury services.
 The restructuring included streamlining the management and support structures, reducing staff, decreasing the number of processing locations, and increasing processing capacity in the remaining locations.
+These restructuring activities continued in 2004.

 Footnote 10 describes the restructuring and provides information about the Bank's costs and liabilities associated with employee separations and contract terminations.
 The costs associated with the write-down of certain Bank assets are discussed in footnote 6.
-Costs and liabilities associated with enhanced pension benefits for all Reserve Banks are recorded on the books of the FRBNY as discussed in footnote 8 and those associated with the Bank's enhanced postretirement benefits are disclosed in footnote 9.
+Costs and liabilities associated with enhanced pension benefits for all Reserve Banks are recorded on the books of the FRBNY.

-4. U.S. Government and Federal Agency Securities
+4. U.S. GOVERNMENT SECURITIES

 Securities bought outright are held in the SOMA at the FRBNY.
-An undivided interest in SOMA activity and the related premiums, discounts, and income, with the exception of securities purchased under agreements to resell, is allocated to each Reserve Bank on a percentage basis derived from an annual settlement of interdistrict clearings.
-The settlement, performed in April of each year, equalizes Reserve Bank gold certificate holdings to Federal Reserve notes outstanding.
-The Bank's allocated share of SOMA balances was approximately 7.690 percent and 7.799 percent at December 31, 2003 and 2002, respectively.
+An undivided interest in SOMA activity and the related premiums, discounts, and income, with the exception of securities purchased under agreements to resell, is allocated to each Reserve Bank on a percentage basis derived from an annual settlement of interdistrict clearings that occurs in April of each year.
+The settlement equalizes Reserve Bank gold certificate holdings to Federal Reserve notes outstanding.
+The Bank's allocated share of SOMA balances was approximately 7.600 percent and 7.690 percent at December 31, 2004 and 2003, respectively.

-The Bank's allocated share of securities held in the SOMA at December 31, that were bought outright, was as follows (in millions):
+The Bank's allocated share of U.S. government securities, net held in the SOMA at December 31, was as follows (in millions):

-2003 2002
+2004 2003

-Par value:

-Federal agency \$ - \$ 1

-U.S. government:

-Bills 18,828 17,680
+Par value: U.S. government: Bills \$ 19,987 \$ 18,828

-Notes 24,868 23,233

-Bonds 7,573 8,176
+Notes Bonds 27,425 7,146 24,868 7,573

-Total par value 51,269 49,090
+Total par value 54,558 51,269

-Unamortized premiums 754 839

-Unaccreted discounts (69) (82)
+Unamortized premiums Unaccreted discounts 715 (125) 754 (69)

-Total allocated to Bank \$ 51,954 \$ 49,847
+Total allocated to Bank \$ 55,148 \$ 51,954

-The total of SOMA securities bought outright was \$675,569 million and \$639,125 million at December 31, 2003 and 2002, respectively.
+The total of the U.S. government securities, net held in the SOMA was \$725,584 million and \$675,569 million at December 31, 2004 and 2003, respectively.